Children from Reception to Year 6 can either have a school dinner or bring a packed lunch. Full-time pre-school children bring a packed lunch.

-We have a dedicated team of lunchtime staff, who also work as teaching assistants in the school.
+We have a dedicated team of lunchtime staff who also work as teaching assistants in the school, led by Mrs Bushell, Deputy Head.
 They are highly experienced at encouraging children to eat.
 They also feedback to teachers if they have concerns about a child's eating habits.
 This information is then passed on to parents.

 Pre-school children are supported at lunchtime at a ratio of 1:8.